 When you execute just the module like that, Python will know to go to the

-__main__.py file, which contains
+which contains the

 main function and execute it.

 So how to do this in PyCharm?
 We’ll need to create Run Configuration.